Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 Grab a blanket and a book and sit in the sunshine for a few hours.
 Stop in at a cafe and get a takeaway hot drink and peruse the ground on the cooler winter days.

-And be sure to keep an eye out for special events hosted here throughout the year to make your visit to the gardens even more magical.
+And be sure to keep an eye out for special events and live music hosted here throughout the year to make your visit to the gardens even more magical.

 READ MORE: Check out all the things to do in nearby Hervey Bay!